Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 12 Future of Data Systems.md

 - both systems process all events
 - stream processing updates derived views quickly and batch process later updates the derived view with more accurate data

+What is a federated database?
+(AKA polystore)
+- unified query interface to a wide variety of underlying storage engines and processing methods

+--- Anki Cards Needed ---

-What is an ETL process
+What is an unbundled database?

+pg 521